 The ID/Photo Lab & 290 Enforcement Unit is charged with investigating and monitoring all registered sex offenders living/working in the City and ensuring their DNA samples are on file with the state.
 In addition, the unit is also tasked with the processing (registering) of all convicted sex and drug offenders as well as arsonists as mandated by State law.

 The 290 PC Enforcement Team participates in the Alameda County Sexual Assault Felony Enforcement (SAFE) Task Force.
 This county task force is made up of officers from various Alameda County law enforcement agencies whose job it is to monitor violent sex offenders as well as provide assistance to local law enforcement agencies.

 The Identification Unit/Photo Lab processes (registers) all convicted drug, arson and sex offenders residing and/or working in the City of Oakland.

 The Vice & Child Exploitation Unit investigates all vice-crime-related incidents, as well as child prostitution, Internet crimes against children and human trafficking.

 Youth & School Safety Section

-Lieutenant Carlos Gonzalez leads the Youth & School Safety Section.
+Lieutenant John Koster leads the Youth & School Safety Section.

 The Youth & School Safety Section oversees youth programs in Oakland such as PAL and the Our Kids Program (see Youth Services for more information on these programs).
 It is also the home of the School Safety Unit.